kweimann/cruiser/README.md

 1. Build docker image `docker-build.sh`
 2. Run docker container `docker-run.sh [--config <path-to-config>]`

-The container is run in a background process.
+The container runs in a background process.
 You can run `docker attach` to connect to your container.
-Furthermore, I'm using a restart policy to make sure that the container will be restarted if anything happens.
+Furthermore, I'm using a restart policy to make sure that the container will be restarted if it suddenly stops running.
 Finally, you can run `docker stop` to stop the container.

 # Contribution
 Any contributions are very welcome!
 Make sure to first post an issue with the features you want to implement and try to stick to the coding style of the project.
 Happy coding!